cavaloni/react-input-range/README.md

+## Forked for use in project
+This was originally forked from davidchin/react-input-range.
+For use in larger project.
+Adds some features that may be trivial for larger scale use and/or too specific to be useful.
+It fits our needs, however :)

 # react-input-range

 `InputRange` is a React component allowing users to input numeric values within a specific range.
 It can accept a single value, or a range of values (min/max).
 By default, basic styles are applied, but can be overridden depending on your design requirements.